bluedalmatian/bigbrother/README.txt

 samba43

-Below is a sample smb4.conf file suitable for a standalone file server for accessing BigBrother recordings.
+Below is a sample smb4.conf file suitable for a standalone file server for accessing BigBrother recordings and events.
 Comments are lines starting with a #

 #global section defines server wide settings
 [global]